By Colin Raney, Co-Founder of Ray

 Freeletics has been around since 2013 and has quietly built one of the better AI training systems for bodyweight fitness.
 The AI Coach learns from your feedback after each workout and adjusts your next session accordingly.
 No equipment needed.
 Just you and floor space.

-The workouts are intense.
+The workouts are intense and scientifically structured.
 Freeletics leans hard into high-intensity bodyweight training with burpees, squats, pushups, and sprints.
-The AI adapts based on your performance and feedback, and the progression system is well-designed for building strength over time.
+The AI adapts based on your performance metrics and subjective feedback ratings, and the progression system is well-designed for building strength over time.
+Each workout incorporates compound movements that target multiple muscle groups simultaneously.

 Where it falls short:

-At $8-13/month, it’s actually more expensive than free JRNY but delivers genuinely personalized training.
-Freeletics is a solid pick if you prefer no-equipment workouts and don’t mind earning your fitness the hard way.
+At $8-13/month, it’s actually more expensive than free JRNY but delivers genuinely personalized training with measurable progression tracking.
+Freeletics is a solid pick if you prefer no-equipment workouts and don’t mind earning your fitness the hard way through high-intensity interval training.

 Price: $149/month | Free trial: First month discounted | Platforms: iOS

-Future is the premium end of the fitness app market.
-You get matched with a real, certified human coach who texts you daily, builds your program, watches your Apple Watch data, and adjusts your plan weekly.
+Future represents the premium tier of fitness apps with genuine human coaching.
+You get matched with a certified personal trainer who texts you daily, builds your customized program, monitors your Apple Watch data continuously, and adjusts your plan weekly based on performance and feedback.
+Compared to AI-powered options like Ray, Future provides authentic human connection and personalized attention, but demands a premium price point.

 Where it falls short: